Laserblast: Plot

 A green-skinned man wanders aimlessly through the desert with a mysterious laser cannon attached to his arm.
 Nearby, an alien spacecraft lands and two reptilian creatures emerge carrying weapons.
 After a brief firefight, the aliens disintegrate the man.
 Spotting an airplane, they return to their spacecraft and fly away, leaving behind the laser cannon and a pendant the man was wearing.
 Elsewhere, teenager Billy Duncan wakes up in his bed.
 He goes outside to find his mother has been invited to a trip to Acapulco and, despite her son's protests, she leaves her son behind.
 A dejected Billy goes to visit his girlfriend Kathy, but her grandfather Colonel Farley, a disheveled military veteran, rants about conspiracy theories to Billy and tells him to leave Kathy alone.
 Billy is soon harassed by a bully named Chuck Boran and his nerdy friend Froggy as well as by two sheriff deputies who give him a speeding ticket.

-Billy wanders into the desert alone and discovers a laser cannon in addition to a mysterious pendant.
+Billy wanders into the desert alone and discovers the laser cannon and the mysterious pendant.
 Realizing he is able to use the cannon only while wearing the pendant, Billy starts firing randomly at things in the desert.
 Meanwhile, on the alien spacecraft, the two aliens converse (in an unsubtitled alien language) with their leader, who orders them to return to Earth and recover the cannon.
 Meanwhile, Billy and Kathy attend a pool party with other teens, where Chuck makes unwanted advances on Kathy, resulting in Billy fighting with Chuck and Froggy.
 That night, Billy fires at Chuck's car with the laser cannon, resulting in an explosion that Chuck and Froggy barely escape.
 Later, a government official named Tony Craig arrives to investigate both the explosion and the area of desert where Billy found the cannon.
 Tony informs the local sheriff that news related to the explosion and its cause must not leave the town.